 Louisiana usually doesn’t make headlines for education due to a stark and unfortunate lack of resources, but it has a perhaps surprisingly wide array of social work degree options to choose from.
 There are 11 accredited social work degree programs in the Bayou State according to the Council on Social Work Education and most of those programs are Bachelor of Social Work (BSW) degree programs.
 There are just four schools in the state offering a Masters of Social Work (MSW) degree, which is required in Louisiana and any other state in the country for clinical licensure.
 The options are diverse as the group of schools offering some sort of degree program include huge state universities, small private colleges, historically black universities and prestigious private universities as well.

-According to the United States Bureau of Labor Statistics, the professional social work industry in Louisiana is tiny compared to the size and population of the state.
-As of May 2014, Louisiana was home to less than 4,000 professional social workers employed across the state.
-The vast majority of those social workers are healthcare social workers (1,910) but there are also approximately 900 substance abuse social workers, 800 child and family social workers and 450 specialty social workers.
-The annual average salary of social workers in Louisiana ranges between $43,150 for substance abuse social workers and $52,190 for child and family social workers.
+According to the United States Bureau of Labor Statistics (BLS), the professional social work industry in Louisiana is tiny compared to the size and population of the state.
+As of May 2022, Louisiana is home to less than 4,000 professional social workers employed across the state.
+The vast majority of those social workers are healthcare social workers (1,690) but there are also approximately 890 substance abuse social workers, 550 child and family social workers and 720 specialty social workers.
+The annual average salary of social workers in Louisiana ranges between $46,580 for substance abuse social workers and $62,460 for specialty social workers.

 The Louisiana Board of Social Work Examiners is obviously the organization in Louisiana responsible for approving licensure for social work licensure in the state.
 It approves three levels of licensure.
 The licenses are: